DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/projects/project-3-mix.md

 - Use at least two reverb sends.
 - Follow the same guidelines to setup the sends as with the delay effects.

-You're right, my initial scoring distribution was incorrect.
-Here is the rubric with a corrected points system:

 ### Mixing Project Rubric

 | Criteria               | Exceeds Expectations (4 pts)                                                                    | Meets Expectations (3 pts)                                | Needs Improvement (2 pts)                                           | Incomplete (0-1 pt)                 |